salmer/CppDeveloperRoadmap/English/Compliance.md

-# :scales: Coding standards and regulatory requirements
+# :balance_scale: Coding standards and regulatory requirements

 C++ has traditionally occupied the areas where the cost of a mistake is measured not in lost money but in human lives: automotive electronics, medical devices, avionics, industrial automation, rail transport.
 In such projects the freedom of the language becomes a problem, so it is constrained — with a body of coding rules, mandatory checks, and a documented development process.